Junior Woodchucks: Early prototype

 Huey, Dewey and Louie first appeared as scouts in the 1938 animated short, Good Scouts, written by Carl Barks.
 Here, the first prototype of a scouting uniform for the boys was designed, based on early Boy Scout uniforms.
 The uniforms from this time resembled National Park Service uniforms, with park ranger style hats, as seen in the film.
-The film did not show the trio wearing coonskin caps, a style that became popular with boys in the 1950's, nor mention a scouting organization that they belonged to.
+The film did not show the trio wearing coonskin caps, a style that became popular with boys in the 1950s, nor mention a scouting organization that they belonged to.
 Donald acts like a wilderness know-it-all, yet keeps goofing up, as in numerous Woodchuck stories.
 The uniforms were introduced to the Donald Duck comic strip by Al Taliaferro and Bob Karp from model sheets while the film's production was wrapping up.
 Thus, the first appearance of the boys in scout uniforms was introduced in the comics three months before the animated release.